mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 Levels than the rest of the ark, which is kept to a relatively low Tech Level for ease of maintenance.

-Among the habitable outer decks, large ramps (typically 85–90 metres long) are the primary means of inter-deck access, with wide elevators (on nearly any other ships these would be cargo elevators) alongside them.
+Among the habitable outer decks, large ramps (typically 85–90 meters long) are the primary means of inter-deck access, with wide elevators (on nearly any other ships these would be cargo elevators) alongside them.
 On the outermost deck, the otherwise-less-usable underside